-AEC Australian Electoral Commission Associated entity An organisation which: is controlled by or operates to a significant extent for the benefit of one or more registered political parties; or is a financial member of a registered political party, or on whose behalf another person is such a member; or has voting rights in a registered political party, or on whose behalf another person has such voting rights.
+AEC Australian Electoral Commission Associated entity Is controlled by one or more registered political parties; or operates wholly, or to a significant extent, for the benefit of one or more registered political parties; or is a financial member of a registered political party; or on whose behalf another person is a financial member of a registered political party; or has voting rights in a registered political party; or on whose behalf another person has voting rights in a registered political party.
 It can include companies holding assets for a political party, investment or trust funds, fundraising organisations, groups and clubs, and trade unions or corporate members of political parties.
 Campaign committees A campaign committee, in relation to a candidate or group, means a body of persons appointed or engaged to form a committee to assist the campaign of the candidate or group in an election.
-Disclosure threshold The disclosure threshold for the 2016 Federal Election is for amounts of more than \$13 200.
-Donor A person, organisation or other body other than a political party, an associated entity or a candidate in a Federal Election who is under an obligation to furnish a disclosure return because they made a donation.
+Disclosure threshold The disclosure threshold for the 2017 Bennelong by-election is for amounts of more than \$13,500.
+Donor A person, organisation or other body other than a political party, an associated entity or a candidate in a federal election who is under an obligation to furnish a disclosure return because they made a donation.

 Election funding Public funding received by a candidate or Senate group in relation to an election where the candidate or Senate group obtained at least 4% of the first preference vote in the division or the state or territory they contested.
 Entitlement relating to election funding The entitlement to election funding is calculated by multiplying the number of votes obtained by the current election funding rate General election A general election of the members of the House of Representatives.
 Gifts Any disposition of property made by a person to another person, otherwise than by will, and without consideration or with inadequate consideration.
 Gifts-in-kind Non-cash donations for example, receipt of an asset or service, discounts other than in the normal course of business and non-commercial or excessive payment for goods or services (including membership).
 Gifts-in-kind must be disclosed for an amount that reflects the fair value, that is, normally the commercial or sale value of the item or service.
-Examples of gifts-in-kind: The donation of legal advice by a solicitor.
-The donation of the use of premises to conduct campaign activities.
+Examples of gifts-in-kind: the donation of legal advice by a solicitor the donation of the use of premises to conduct campaign activities.
 House of Representatives election An election of a member of the House of Representatives.
 Indexation The disclosure threshold is indexed to the All Groups Consumer Price Index.
-A listing of disclosure thresholds is available on the AEC website at www.aec.gov.au .
+A listing of past disclosure thresholds is available on the AEC website.
 Joint Senate group A Senate group endorsed by more than one registered political party.